Simulation-calibrated Bayesian inference for progenitor properties of the microquasar SS 433: Conclusions

+Taken together with theoretical modeling of the Galactic micro-quasar population \cite{2025arXiv251001369K}, these developments suggest that only a handful ($\sim$10) of active, powerful micro-quasars in the Galaxy at any given time could suffice to explain a substantial fraction of the cosmic-ray proton flux near the ``knee.''
+While our present work focuses on the progenitor and formation constraints for SS\,433-like systems, emerging evidence underscores that estimating the Galactic population of such systems is critical to assess their overall contribution to high-energy cosmic rays.

+A fully quantitative estimate of the number of SS\,433–like systems in the Galaxy would involve combining our inferred formation constraints with a Galactic-binary population model and a realistic Galactic potential.
+As a first step toward this goal one could integrate orbits of synthetic binaries through a Milky Way potential, accounting for natal kicks and spatial evolution.
+Beyond the scope of this work, we leave this promising and timely question ---combining inferred birthrates and binary-evolution predictions with the observed PeVatron census--- to a future study.

-\acknowledgements N.S., S.S.H., A.M., and B.M.I. are supported by the Natural Sciences and Engineering Research Council of Canada (NSERC) through the Canada Research Chairs and Discovery Grants programs.
+\acknowledgements We thank the anonymous referee for their exceptionally insightful comments and feedback, which helped to strengthen the impact of our study.
+N.S., S.S.H., A.M., and B.M.I. are supported by the Natural Sciences and Engineering Research Council of Canada (NSERC) through the Canada Research Chairs and Discovery Grants programs.
 B.M.I. further acknowledges support from the NSERC CGS-D fellowship.
 M.M. is supported by the Royal Commission for the Exhibition of 1851 Research Fellowship.
-Computations described in this paper were performed using the University of Manitoba’s Grex High Performance Computing (HPC) service, which provides an HPC service to the University’s research community.
-See \href{https://umanitoba.ca/information-services-technology/research-computing/um-high-performance-computing-system-grex}{here} for more details.
+Computations described in this paper were performed using the \href{https://umanitoba.ca/information-services-technology/research-computing/um-high-performance-computing-system-grex}{University of Manitoba Grex High Performance Computing Centre} (RRID:SCR\_026342), which provides an HPC service to the University’s research community.